-This product is equipped with a cord having a grounding wire with an appropriate grounding plug.
+This product is equipped with a cord having a grounding wire an appropriate grounding plug.
 The plug must be plugged into an outlet that is properly installed and grounded in accordance with all local codes and ordinance.

 WARNING!
 IMPROPER INSTALLATION OF THE GROUNDING PLUG CAN RESULT IN A RISK OF ELECTRIC SHOCK.
-IF REPAIR OR REPLACEMENT OF THE CORD OR PLUG IS NECESSARY, DO NOT CONNECT THE GROUNDING WIRE TO EITHER FLAT BLADE TERMINAL.
+IF REPAIR OR REPLACEMENT OF THE CORD OR PLUG IS NECESSARY, DO NOT CONNECT THE GROUNDING WIRE TO FLAT BLADE TERMINAL.
 THE WIRE INSULATION HAVING AN OUTER SURFACE THAT IS GREEN WITH, OR WITHOUT, YELLOW STRIPES IS THE GROUNDING WIRE.

 This product is for use on a nominal 110 volt circuit.
-An outlet with a grounding plug must be used.

-Make sure that the product is connected to an outlet having the same configuration as the plug.
+An outlet having the same configuration as the plug.
 No adapter should be used with this product.

-Do not alter the plug to fit into a non-grounded or 2-slot receptacle.
+Do not alter the plug to fit into a non-Ground or 2-slot receptacle.

-Compressor (cont'd) Breaking In the Pump
+Compressor (cont'd) BREAKING IN THE PUMP

-- 1 Turn the pressure switch to the OFF position. - Open the petcock.
-Turn counterclockwise. - 3 Plug in the power cord. - 4 Turn the power switch to the ON position.
+- 1. Make sure air compressor is OFF. - 2.
+Open the petcock.
+Turn counterclockwise (loosen). - 3.
+Push the power switch to the ON position. - 4.
 The compressor will start.
-Allow the compressor to run for 15 minutes, to break in the internal parts.